Lella Lombardi: Sports cars

 Lombardi later raced in sports cars.
-In 1979, she won the 6 Hours of Pergusa and the 6 Hours of Vallelunga; in 1981 she won the 6 Hours of Mugello.
+In 1979, she won the 6 Hours of Pergusa and the 6 Hours of Vallelunga; in 1981, she won the 6 Hours of Mugello.
 She competed four times at the 24 Hours of Le Mans, where she finished 20th overall (and second in the GTP class) in 1976 in a Lancia Stratos Turbo.
-She also finished with podium places in a number of other European endurance races: 3rd at Casale, 1974; 3rd at the Imola 250 kilometers, 1977; 2nd at Wunstorf, 1979; 2nd at Ulm, 1979; 2nd at the Monza 1,000 kilometers, 1981; 2nd at the 6 Hours of Pergusa, 1981; and 3rd at the Donington 500 kilometers, 1981.
+She also finished with podium places in a number of other European endurance races: third at Casale, 1974; third at the Imola 250 kilometers, 1977; second at Wunstorf, 1979; second at Ulm, 1979; second at the Monza 1,000 kilometers, 1981; second at the 6 Hours of Pergusa, 1981; and third at the Donington 500 kilometers, 1981.

 Lombardi also raced in the Firecracker 400 NASCAR race at the Daytona International Speedway in 1977.
 There were two other female drivers in the field: American Janet Guthrie and Belgian Christine Beckers.
 Lombardi finished 31st.

 Lombardi retired from racing in 1988.
 In 1989, she founded her own racing team, Lombardi Autosport.

 Personal life and death

 Journalist Phil Pash reported that though Lombardi viewed racing as a masculine sport, she succeeded regardless because of her 'competitive spirit.'

-Lella Lombardi was one of the first female racers openly in a same-sex relationship.
+Lombardi was one of the first female racers openly in a same-sex relationship.
 Lombardi died of breast cancer in Milan on 3 March 1992.
 She was 50 years old and was buried in Frugarolo.
 She was survived by her partner, Fiorenza.
 Lombardi is commemorated by a sculpture in her birthplace, Frugarolo.

 Legacy

-Lella Lombardi’s racing career has influenced the perceptions of subsequent generations of women in racing; she is credited with making Formula One accessible to women.
-Lombardi is considered an Formula One trailblazer, after which women have increasingly joined Formula One in many capacities aside from race driving, including as test drivers and development drivers, engineers and strategists.
+Women have competed in motorsport (and Grand Prix racing in particular) since the birth of the sport.
+Some notable examples are Camille du Gast, Maria Antonietta Avanzo, Elisabeth Junek or Hellé Nice, all of them in the 1900-1940 period.
+Lombardi’s racing career has influenced the perceptions of subsequent generations of women in racing; she is credited with making Formula One accessible to women.
+Lombardi is considered a Formula One trailblazer, after which women have increasingly joined Formula One in many capacities aside from race driving, including as test drivers and development drivers, engineers and strategists.
 Lombardi is considered one of the reference points for women in racing; Lombardi and de Filippis are the only two women to have started in world championship Grands Prix races, with Lombardi the only one to have achieved a point-scoring finish.

 There have been three subsequent female Formula One drivers: Divina Galica (during 1976, Lombardi's third and final season in Formula One), Desiré Wilson (1980) and Giovanna Amati (1992).

 Film

 In 2020, the film "Beyond Driven" was made by directors Riyaana Hartley and Vincent Tran, providing essentially a dramatised documentary-style biographical account of Lombardi's life.

-It features Patrizia Lombardi (Ella Lombardi's niece), Tatiana Calderon, Amna Al Qubaisi, Vicky Piria, Alice Powell, Giovanna Amati, Carmen Jorda, and Beitske Visser.
+It features Patrizia Lombardi (Lella Lombardi's niece), Tatiana Calderon, Amna Al Qubaisi, Vicky Piria, Alice Powell, Giovanna Amati, Carmen Jorda, and Beitske Visser.